Accumulations of uric acid crystals can intermittently cause severe joint or tissue pain and inflammation.

 Gout may mimic other types of arthritis and is sometimes misdiagnosed.

 Prognosis for Gout

 With early diagnosis of gout, life-long treatment enables most people to live a normal life.
 For many people with advanced disease, significant lowering of the levels of uric acid in the blood can resolve tophi and improve joint function.

 Gout is generally more severe in people whose initial symptoms appear before age 30.
 Metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more and coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more probably contribute to premature death in people with gout.

 Some people do not improve sufficiently with treatment.
-The reasons can include failure to take medications as prescribed, medications that are prescribed at too low a dosage, and having alcohol use disorder Alcohol Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more .
+The reasons can include failure to take medications as prescribed, medications that are prescribed at too low a dosage, and having alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .